SSamps/giftlist-front/README.md

 #CSS
 After adding new files scss often fails to import them in to main.scss correctly and requires a restart of WSL for it to do so.
 It can also on occasion just stop compiling out of the blue, again requiring a WSL restart to fix.

+## Licence

+No licence - all rights reserved